 FATCA’s global scope also raises the question of where exactly fresh offshore tax havens will appear and how they will survive.
 Traditional tax havens like the Cayman Islands will probably begrudgingly obey FATCA rules, to maintain access to crucial U.S. capital.

-For clients seeking secretive bank accounts, displaced from their usual favorite spots, there’s still a serious question left.
+For clients seeking secretive bank accounts, displaced from their favorite haunts, there’s still a serious question left.

 “I guess the question is: Where do they go?” said Marsan.
 “Every jurisdiction will be facing the same kind of issues if they choose not to enter into an agreement.
 I don’t know which country will say that they ultimately don’t want to participate.”